influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### predicate function
 A Flux predicate function is an anonymous function that returns `true` or `false` based on one or more [predicate expressions](#predicate-expression).
-Flux uses predicate functions primarily to filter records based on values of specific columns, but predicate functions can be used in other applications as well.

 ###### Example predicate function
 ```js